Leonvin/RepData_PeerAssessment1/PA1_template.md

 ### **Imputing missing values**

-1. **Calculating the total number of missing values in the dataset**
+**1. Calculating the total number of missing values in the dataset**

 ```r